 If you want to bring out your inner glam, a little gold can go a long way.
-While this design could be slightly polarizing, the calming pink and glitzy gold details will make any guest feel like a million bucks.
+While this design from daina.sunshyne on Instagram, could be slightly polarizing, the calming pink and glitzy gold details will make any guest feel like a million bucks.
 And after breathing recycled air on a delayed flight for a few too many hours, who doesn't need a little sparkle in their lives?
-If you don't want to go this glam, a few high-end gold accessories (you can even DIY it) make a simple bedroom feel like a 4-star hotel.Continue to 3 of 13 below.
+If you don't want to go this glam, a few high-end gold accessories (you can even DIY it) make a simple bedroom feel like a 4-star hotel.Continue to 2 of 7 below.

 Bed and Breakfast-Worthy

-Channel your inner camper with this rustic log cabin idea for a guest room.
+Channel your inner camper with this rustic log cabin idea from Benson Builders for a guest room.
 The exposed wood walls, paired with those famous Pendleton wool blankets, are reminiscent of a Wes Anderson film—one your guests would love to star in.
 Rather than fill the space with furniture, this designer decided to use the entire attic for twin beds, giving the space a true camp-like feel.
-This is a great idea for summer homes and lakeside cabins.Continue to 5 of 13 below.
+This is a great idea for summer homes and lakeside cabins.Continue to 4 of 7 below.

 A Pop of Color

 If your style is more bold and bright, this is the perfect guest room for you.
 Blogger Kelly in the City started with a pop of green paint and used it as inspiration for the rest of the room’s vivid accessories.
-Even if you tend to pick safe, neutral colors in your décor, a guest room is the perfect place to be brave with color and go a little bolder.
+Even if you tend to pick safe, neutral colors in your décor, a guest room is a perfect place to be brave with color and go a little bolder.
 A trundle bed, outfitted with equally intense blues and greens is a great option if you’re low on space but host multiple guests often.Continue to 6 of 7 below.

 A Polished Yet Unfinished Space

-This innovative idea is the perfect solution for unfinished spaces.
+This innovative idea from McNemar House on Instagram is the perfect solution for unfinished spaces.
 By draping sheets to cover the walls and picking a beautiful rug to toss over the bare floors, this designer transformed a completely sparse attic into a beautiful guest room.
-String sparkly globe lights and add flowers, and your guests won’t even notice that the room isn’t entirely completed.Continue to 12 of 13 below.
+String sparkly globe lights and add flowers, and your guests won’t even notice that the room isn’t entirely completed.Continue to 7 of 7 below.